tekumara/notes/ray.md

 adds http + routing + queuing + [request batching](https://docs.ray.io/en/latest/serve/advanced-guides/dyn-req-batch.html)

+## ray jobs

+The ray job entrypoint script runs on the head node.
+`ray.init` inside the script connects to the head node's cluster.
+Any remote tasks run on the cluster.

+The alternative is to run the script from a client.
+Using a job avoids requiring a long-running connection to the cluster.

 ## remote debugging

 You can use VS Code breakpoints in remote tasks/actors and attach to the head/driver, but you won't be able to see the local variables in a local subprocess or a remote process on a cluster.